-Many back and joint pain issues require little more than a lifestyle adjustment.
-Our licensed and experienced chiropractors are here to guide you with a customized treatment plan.
+Many back and joint pain issues require more than just spinal manipulation (adjustments).
+Our licensed and experienced chiropractors are here to guide you with a customized treatment plan of hands-on care and rehab exercises.
 If you’re looking for a dedicated and compassionate chiropractor in Plymouth, MI, trust REACH Rehab + Chiropractic.

 When to Trust Your Body and When to Seek Medical Advice

 When many people experience acute pain in their back or joints, they run to their doctor for an MRI or X-ray.
 Chronic lower back pain can indicate critical issues like spinal cancer or infection.
 However, less than one percent of lower back pain sufferers receive such a diagnosis from their primary doctor.